spersico/prisma-migration-migrator/README.md

 # Prisma Migration Migrator

 **Warning: This is a learning project for me.
-I make no promises about mantainance.
-I tested it a bit with PostgreSQL, but it's not ready for production yet.
+I make no promises about mantainance.I haven't tested this on a production environment.
 I welcome issues and PRs, though!**

+**DB Compatibility: I developed this with PostgreSQL in mind, and I tested it with success with MySQL 8.X.
+The DDL generation didn't work that well on MySQL5 and SQLite.
+The migration still works though, but bear this warning in mind, if you've got issues on those DBs**

-A way to use [Knex's migration engine](https://knexjs.org/guide/migrations.html) to run migrations, while keeping Prisma as the source of truth.
+Helps you set up [Knex's migration engine](https://knexjs.org/guide/migrations.html) to run migrations, while keeping Prisma as the source of truth.

 This way, you get the ORM and the auto generation of DDL SQL from Prisma, while gaining the power of Knex's migration engine to run them.

-You can use Prisma to generate the migration SQL, but you never run the migrations with Prisma.
+You can use Prisma to generate the migration SQL, but you don't need Prisma anymore to run the migrations.
-Instead, from then on, the prisma-generated SQL DDL gets added into Knex migrations.
+Instead, from then on, the prisma-generated SQL DDL gets added into Knex migrations (with the help of [this package](https://github.com/spersico/prisma-diff-to-knex-migration)).

 ## How to use it

-READ THIS FIRST! **This package doesn't need to be installed**.
-It's a one-time setup script that will set up everything for you.
+**This script is not a dependency.
+This is a wizard that helps you setup things**

 1. **First, make sure you've got all the dependencies you need**:
   - Knex is obviously required, pg is the driver that knex uses for PostgreSQL (read more [here](https://knexjs.org/guide/#node-js)) dotenv is recommended to pick up the env variables:
     ```bash
-    npm install knex dotenv pg
+    npm install knex dotenv pg # replace pg with mysql, if that's your DB engine.
     ```
-  - Optionally, to get the augmented knex migrations, you will need [this other package](https://github.com/spersico/prisma-diff-to-knex-migration):
+  - Optionally, to get the prisma-augmented knex migrations, you can install locally [this other package](https://github.com/spersico/prisma-diff-to-knex-migration):
     ```bash
     npm install -D prisma-diff-to-knex-migration
     ```

-    > Note: You can use other package managers, like yarn or pnpm.
 2. **Run the migration script.
 You don't need to install this package!!**
     ```bash
     npx prisma-migration-migrator